 4.1.5 The Applicant’s demonstrated ability and established success in raising funds for their project.

 5.1.
-Timeframe: Existing and future restoration projects that have been or will be completed between January 1, 2014 and November 11, 2018 are eligible for the grant award.
+Timeframe: projects completed between January 1, 2014 and November 11, 2018 are eligible for the grant award.

 5.2.
 Restriction: No officers, directors or employees of the Sponsors nor family members thereof are eligible to enter this 100 Cities/100 Memorials Matching Grant Award Competition.

-6. Grant Agreement and Disbursement
+- Grant Agreement and Disbursement

-8. Competition Sponsors: The Sponsors of the Competition are:
+- Competition Sponsors: The Sponsors of the Competition are:

 8.1.
 The U.S. World War I Centennial Commission: The Commission’s mission is to plan, develop, and execute programs, projects and activities to commemorate the Centennial of World War I. The Commission was established by an act of the 112th Congress and signed by the President on January 16, 2013.

 8.2.
-The Pritzker Military Museum & Library: The mission of the Pritzker Military Museum & Library is to acquire and maintain an accessible collection of materials and to develop appropriate programs focusing on the Citizen Soldier in the preservation of democracy.
+Pritzker Military Museum & Library: The mission of the Pritzker Military Museum & Library is to acquire and maintain an accessible collection of materials and to develop appropriate programs focusing on the Citizen Soldier in the preservation of democracy.
 Colonel J.N.
 Pritzker, IL ARNG (Retired), founder of the Pritzker Military Museum & Library, assembled a major collection of books and related materials on military history, with a particular focus on the concept of the Citizen Soldier in America.
 Today, building upon that foundation through the generosity of private donors, the Pritzker Military Museum & Library has become a non-partisan research organization that attempts to increase the public understanding of military history and the sacrifices made by the men and women who have served.

 8.3.
 The United States Foundation for the Commemoration of the World Wars: This is a non-profit (501c3) organization established in the District of Columbia.
 “The Foundation”, will act as the entry fee collection and disbursing agent for the Commission and PMML.

-11. Jury: The Jury is comprised of individuals representing a broad range of disciplines and including perspective on memorial preservation, community action and commemoration, architecture, landscape architecture, urban design and planning, and arts and culture.
+- Jury: The Jury is comprised of individuals representing a broad range of disciplines and including perspective on memorial preservation, community action and commemoration, architecture, landscape architecture, urban design and planning, and arts and culture.
 All members of the Jury are appointed by the Sponsor.
 The tasks of the Jury are defined in the Competition Regulations.

-12. Ownership of submission: OWNERSHIP AND LICENSE.
+- Ownership of submission: OWNERSHIP AND LICENSE.
 Any and all entry materials submitted for any phase or event in this Award Competition (hereinafter “Submission”) become the property of the US World War One Centennial Commission and/or the Pritzker Military Museum and Library and will not be acknowledged or returned.
 The copyright in any Submission shall remain the property of the entrant, but entry into this competition constitutes entrant’s irrevocable and perpetual permission and consent, without further compensation or attribution, to use, reproduce, print, publish, transmit, distribute, sell, perform, adapt, edit, modify, enhance, or display such Submission for any purpose, including but not limited to editorial, advertising, trade, commercial, and publicity purposes by the US World War One Centennial Commission and/or the Pritzker Military Museum and Library and/or others authorized by the US World War One Centennial Commission and/or the Pritzker Military Museum and Library, in any and all media now in existence or hereinafter created, throughout the world, through the last to expire of any copyrights in any part of the Submission.
 The Submission will be appropriately archived and permanently documented via the World War One Centennial Commission website, which is being scanned, recorded and stored on a regular basis by the US Government Printing Office as a site of interest to the American People.

-14. Changes: The Sponsors retain the right to modify and update any part of these design competition regulation at their sole discretion including changes in schedule.
+- Changes: The Sponsors retain the right to modify and update any part of these design competition regulation at their sole discretion including changes in schedule.
 Any such changes will be reflected in the Competition Website and a change notice will be published.
 It is the responsibility of Applicants to check the site periodically for changes.
-All communications and all questions will be submitted via the competition website at http://ww1cc.org/100Memorials.
+All updates, communications and all questions will be submitted via the competition website at http://ww1cc.org/100Memorials.